 Toby Keith, ‘Red Solo Cup’ — Story Behind the Song

-In his illustrious, 19-year career, Toby Keith has only released two radio singles he didn’t write: ‘American Ride’ and his latest hit, ‘Red Solo Cup.’
+In his illustrious career, Toby Keith has only released two radio singles he didn’t write: ‘American Ride’ and ‘Red Solo Cup.’
 For the country powerhouse to cut an outside song, it’s gotta be pretty amazing … or pretty ridiculous.

-“It is the stupidest song I ever heard in my life, but it’s so stupid it’s good,” Toby tells The Boot with a laugh.
+“It is the stupidest song I ever heard in my life, but it’s so stupid it’s good,” Keith tells The Boot with a laugh.